aidenstivers/aidens/NanoDocumentation.md

 - ^C reports the current *Cursor* position
 - ^R inserts an external file at the cursor position
 - ^X *Exits* Pico

-- I also viewed other tutorials on `Nano` such as the *Akamai Developer* video on YT
-- I'm very new to this so it was intimidating but much simpler than I thought it would be